 Special perks/offers: Trupanion has Exam Day Offers in certain states, which provides immediate coverage and a $250 deductible

-The Healthy Paws’ insurance plan is another provider that pays on your actual vet bill.
-It may be a better option for an older pet, since it also covers “new injuries and illnesses, emergencies and genetic conditions.”
+The Healthy Paws’s insurance plan is another provider that pays on your actual vet bill.
+It may be a better option for an older pet because it also covers “new injuries and illnesses, emergencies and genetic conditions.”
 Like most pet insurances, Healthy Paws doesn’t cover pre-existing conditions.
 It also doesn’t include preventative care like vaccinations, heartworm medication, or dental health care.

 At a glance: